atbcb/ICTTestingBaseline/docs/11Forms.md

 ## Accessibility Requirements
 * WCAG2 1.3.1 Info and Relationships: Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
     * G115: Using semantic elements to mark up structure.
-   * H44: Using label elements to associate text labels with form controls
+    * H44: Using label elements to associate text labels with form controls.
-   * H65: Using the title attribute to identify form controls when the label element cannot be used
+    * H65: Using the title attribute to identify form controls when the label element cannot be used.
-   * H71: Providing a description for groups of form controls using fieldset and legend elements
+    * H71: Providing a description for groups of form controls using fieldset and legend elements.
-   * H85: Using OPTGROUP to group OPTION elements inside a SELECT
+    * H85: Using OPTGROUP to group OPTION elements inside a SELECT.
 * WCAG2 3.3.1 Error Identification: If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text.
-   * G83: Providing text descriptions to identify required fields that were not completed
+    * G83: Providing text descriptions to identify required fields that were not completed.
-   * ARIA21: Using Aria-Invalid to Indicate An Error Field
+    * ARIA21: Using Aria-Invalid to Indicate An Error Field.
 * WCAG2 3.3.2 Labels or Instructions: Labels or instructions are provided when content requires user input.
-   * G131: Providing descriptive labels using previously noted techniques (in 1.3.1) or one of the following:
+    * G131: Providing descriptive labels using noted techniques (in 1.3.1) or one of the following:
-      * ARIA1: Using the aria-describedby property to provide a descriptive label for user interface controls
+        * ARIA1: Using the aria-describedby property to provide a descriptive label for user interface controls.
-      * ARIA9: Using aria-labelledby to concatenate a label from several text nodes
+        * ARIA9: Using aria-labelledby to concatenate a label from several text nodes.
         * ARIA17: Using grouping roles to identify related form controls
         * G89: Providing expected data format and example
         * G184: Providing text instructions at the beginning of a form or set of fields that describes the necessary input
         * G162: Positioning labels to maximize predictability of relationships
         * G83: Providing text descriptions to identify required fields that were not completed
         * H90: Indicating required form controls using label or legend
     * G167: Using an adjacent button to label the purpose of a field
 * WCAG2 3.3.3 Error Suggestion: If an input error is automatically detected and suggestions for correction are known, then the suggestions are provided to the user, unless it would jeopardize the security or purpose of the content.
+    * Mandatory fields should meet the following standards:
+        * G83: Providing text descriptions to identify required fields that were not completed.
+        * ARIA2: Identifying a required field with the aria-required property.
+    * If the mandatory field also requires information to be provided in a specific data format, these standards also apply:
+        * ARIA18: Using aria-alertdialog to Identify Errors.
+        * G85: Providing a text description when user input falls outside the required format or values.
+        * G177: Providing suggested correction text.
+        * SCR18: Providing client-side validation and alert.
+        * SCR32: Providing client-side validation and adding error text via the DOM.
+    * If the mandatory field also requires selection of one option from a limited set of values, these standars also apply:
+        * ARIA18: Using aria-alertdialog to Identify Errors.
+        * G84:Providing a text description when the user provides information that is not in the list of allowed values.
+        * G177: Providing suggested correction text.
+        * SCR18: Providing client-side validation and alert.
+        * SCR32: Providing client-side validation and adding error text via the DOM.
 * WCAG2 3.3.4 Error Prevention (Legal, Financial, Data): For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true:
    1. Reversible: Submissions are reversible.
    1. Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.
    1. Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.

 * WCAG 4.1.2 Name, Role Value: For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set; and notification of changes to these items is available to user agents, including assistive technologies.

 ## Tests for SC 1.3.1, 3.3.2, 4.1.2
 ### Selector (Identify Content)